JesseGauntlet/zenny/docs/HLD.md

 ## 4. Application Diagram

-Below is a conceptual diagram of the system’s major components and interactions:
+Below is a conceptual diagram of the system's major components and interactions:

 ```
          ┌───────────────────────────┐